nurturing resilient communities

 The state needs to stop forcing our cities and towns into financially fragility.

-We need the WA legislature to structure local revenue that incentivizes long term productive growth.
+We need the WA legislature to structure local revenue that nurtures long-term productive resiliency while nurturing productive places for people.

 What kind of local revenue model would do this?
 Here's what we're thinking...

 Remove the 1% Levy Increase Limit for cities and towns.
-This creates an incentive for cities and towns to support the development of productive places that people value most.
+This would create an incentive for cities and towns to support the development of productive places that people value most, as cities would be financially rewarded for making their town more valuable.

 (Want more details?
 Ask email@example.com.)